Lincoln National Corp at Barclays Global Financial Services Conf

-Jay H. Gelb - Barclays Bank PLC, Research Division - MD & Senior Equity Analyst
+Tracy Dolin-Benguigui - Barclays Bank PLC, Research Division - Director & Senior Equity Research Analyst

 Hello, everyone.
-I'm Jay Gelb from Barclays.
-I cover the insurance stocks.
-We're pleased to have with us Dennis Glass, who is President and CEO of Lincoln Financial.
-Lincoln benefits from a strong presence in U.S. life insurance, annuities, retirement savings and group insurance.
-It also has a strong return-on-equity profile, as well as a great record of returning excess capital to shareholders.

-So with that, I'm pleased to open -- or turn over to Dennis for some opening remarks.
+I'm Tracy Dolin-Benguigui, insurance analyst at Barclays.
+And I'm pleased to host this fireside chat with Lincoln National, with our speaker, Ellen Cooper, President, and CEO.
+Maybe just we could kick things off, Ellen, you could describe some big-picture thoughts on the current macro environment for Lincoln.

 Lincoln National Corp at Barclays Global Financial Services Conference Transcript